gmove-io/account.tech/README.md

 5. **Coin Operations**: Handles the merging and splitting of coins in the multisig.
 Can be used to prepare a Proposal with coins with the exact amount needed.

-6. **Transfer**: Allows the transfer of assets owned in the multisig treasury.
+6. **Transfers**: Allows the transfer of assets owned in the multisig treasury.
+Objects can also be delivered, meaning the recipient has to claim the objects otherwise the Multisig can retrieve them.

 7. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
 The action can also include to borrow or withdraw objects (such as a Cap).

-8. **Upgrade**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.
+8. **Upgrade Policies**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.

 ## Flow
 The multisig module define a common interface for all actions which are attached to a Proposal type stored in a VecMap.
 The keys are supposed to be human-readable identifiers to display on the frontends.